flarelabstfx/Grail-Visualisation/README.md

 - result.pdf: Output pdf file from running Program.

-- result.aux & result.log: Useless files that are created during the process of convering the tikz code into pdf.
-They can be deleted safely but will be re-created when any such new process happends.

 - Strategy Notes: Just a text file with some notes on how the algorithim for organising the arangement of states and transitions in Program can be improved.

-- Random Examples (Folder): Just a bunch of random old files with examples of tikz code and pdf diagrams.
+- Examples (Folder): Just a bunch of random old files with examples of tikz code and pdf diagrams.

-- Grail-3.4.5.tar.gz & install-tl-unx.tar.gz: Files I used as part of the setup process, use these only if you can't download them normally as these ones may be out of date.

 --------------------------------------------------

 #### About Program's Algorithm: